Dynamsoft/barcode-reader-javascript/README.md

 ## Getting Started: HelloWorld

-This section will help you use the library to build a simple web application to decode barcodes off a video stream.
+This section will help you use the library to build a simple web application to decode barcodes from a video stream.

 **Basic Requirements**: